Our research is editorially independent but we may earn a commission for purchases made through our links.

 Vermont offers it all for a family-friendly summer vacation.
 It’s home to Ben & Jerry’s where you can take a factory tour and enjoy samples, as well as postcard-perfect towns and spectacular nature as the “Green Mountain State.”
 With so many lakes, the summer season is great for water sports, including swimming tubing, boating, and water-skiing, while cozy bed and breakfast accommodation options make you feel right at home.
 The hard part is deciding which city to choose, but this list of some of our favorite spots for a family summer vacation in Vermont will help make it easier.

 Burlington, located along the eastern shores of Lake Champlain, offers lots of family-friendly activities, from picturesque Waterfront Park where you can relax and enjoy the scenery or get out on the water.
 It’s also a great place to watch stunning sunsets with pinks and purples splashed over the Adirondacks.
 Summer brings a different festival nearly every weekend and the Saturday farmers’ market is a great place to browse and enjoy lunch.
-You might want to rent bikes ride the 26-mile Island Line Trail which stretches north all the way to the Canadian border and explore the ECHO Lake Aquarium & Science Center.
+You might want to rent bikes to ride the 26-mile Island Line Trail which stretches north all the way to the Canadian border and explore the ECHO, Leahy Center for Lake Champlain.

 Nestled in the hills of southern Vermont, Dorset is a picturesque historic community that was established back in 1761.
 Its streets are lined with clapboard homes and divided by a green, looking as if it’s part of a Thornton Wilder scene.
-Take a dip in the “secret” swimming hole in Cutler Park, feed the huge trout in a pond at Mettowee Mill Nursery, check out the shops in the village, and visit the farmers’ market.
+Take a dip in the “secret” swimming hole in Cutler Park, check out the shops in the village, and visit the farmers’ market.
 It’s an ideal place to pick up ingredients for a picnic, including fresh fruits and vegetables, home-baked breads, grass-fed meats, artisan cheeses and wine.
 It also offers some great Vermont crafts, live local music and hot prepared foods.

 The city of Newport sits on the southern shore of Lake Memphremagog in northern Vermont near the Canadian border.
-Here you can take a cruise in a comfortable power boat or enjoy a sightseeing ride on the Northern Star, a luxurious two-story inland waterway steamer.
-Bicycles can be rented at the Great Outdoors in town to explore the surrounding countryside, and you can also visit the Northeast Kingdom Tasting Center for Butternut Mountain Farm, a Vermont company that’s world-renowned for its award-winning maple products featured in specialty stores like Williams Sonoma.
+Here you can take a cruise in a comfortable powerboat or enjoy a sightseeing ride on the Northern Star, a luxurious two-story inland waterway steamer.
+Bicycles can be rented in town to explore the surrounding countryside, and you can also visit the Northeast Kingdom Tasting Center or Butternut Mountain Farm, a Vermont company that’s world-renowned for its award-winning maple products featured in specialty stores like Williams Sonoma.
 The retail shop is filled with all sorts of maple treats.

 The town of Grand Isle lies on its namesake island Lake Champlain in northwestern Vermont.
 It’s home to Grand Isle State Park which offers a nature center and sports facilities as well as rowboat and kayak rentals.
 Nearby is Alburg Dunes State Park which has a large beach along with trails for hiking and biking that wind through gorgeous dunes and wetlands.

 The Jay Peak area is located in northern Vermont not far from the Canadian border.
 While it’s a popular skiing destination, it provides even more options in the summer for enjoying the outdoors.
 It’s a great place for active families with opportunities for paddling, hiking, biking and so much more.
-At Jay Peak Resort everyone will love cooling off in the pools with multiple slides, splashing in the Big River, soaking in the hot tubs and more.
-There’s also an arcade, climbing wall and snack bar.
-Its new Pump House boats the only indoor AQUALOOP in the U.S. or Canada, while its Double Surfer Wave is the place to master standing and surfing or boogie boarding.
+At Jay Peak Resort everyone will love cooling off in the pools with multiple slides, splashing in the Big River, soaking in the hot tubs, and more.
+There’s also an arcade, climbing wall, and snack bar.
+The Pump House Indoor Waterpark boasts the only indoor AQUALOOP in the U.S. or Canada, while its Double Surfer Wave is the place to master standing and surfing or boogie boarding.